 The appellate court initially noted that injuries can have more than one cause.
 Under Missouri law, if negligence contributes to the injury, an independent or intervening cause of the injury does not shield the negligent party from liability.

 Moreover, while Dr. Levy recommended fusion surgery, he did not testify that Payne would eventually be required to undergo the surgery.
-Under Missouri law, a medical opinion that an injury has increased the likelihood of needing surgery in the future is relevant evidence.
+Under Missouri law, a medical opinion that an injury has increased the likely need for surgery in the future is relevant evidence.
 Juries are entitled to consider that likelihood when they assess damages.

 The court examined the whole of Dr. Levy’s testimony to determine its admissibility.
 While Dr. Levy expressed uncertainty during some of his testimony about the relationship between the preexisting injury and the injury caused by the fall, he also testified to a reasonable degree of medical certainty that the fracture and the nerve root damage were caused by the fall.